solidpixel/solidpixel.github.io/_posts/2021-03-06-astc-compared-redux.md

 For users who just want performance the ITC fast compression mode is still probably the better option for photographic data.
-It out performs astcenc `-fast` and often has better image quality at lower bitrates.
+It out performs astcenc `-fast` and often has better image quality at lower bit rates.

 Beyond the comparison for color data, presented here, other factors to consider are that astcenc supports all of the ASTC block sizes and the sRGB and HDR